sohith18/VR-Mini-Project-1/README.md

         - lbp_radius - 1

 ### Model Training
-- A Support Vector Machine (SVM) classifier with a linear kernel is trained and evaluated on the test data, achieving an accuracy of 90.72%.
+- A Support Vector Machine (SVM) classifier with a linear kernel is trained and evaluated on the validation data, achieving an accuracy of 90.72%.
 - A Multi-Layer Perceptron (MLP) classifier with 100 neurons in the hidden layer is trained and evaluated for 500 iterations, achieving an accuracy of 94.63%.

 ### Results